 My point is that no one framework is ever better than another.
 There are always tradeoffs to make.
 For example, one may have a better database system than another but a worse template system.
 Or vice versa.
 One may handle authentication in a more secure manner or allow easy connections to external API’s.

-You see, the best tool (and it is just a tool) for the job is the one that gets the job done in a timely and efficient manner.
+You see, the best tool (and it is just a tool) for the job is the one that gets the job done in a timely and efficient manner - and that includes knowing how to use it.
 And I don’t particularly care for partisan discussions on “the best” because there’s a difference between “the best” and “popular”.

 Now back to work…